Hiking the Smokies- Ramseys Cascade

 What to Expect:

 Start your journey up Ramsey’s Cascade trail at the trailhead sign.
 You’ll follow a wide, but rocky, trail for roughly 1.5 miles, at which point you will reach a wooden bridge.
 The trail continues on from this point another 2.5 miles, with many relatively steep sections.
 During your hike, you will pass by some of the largest trees in the Smoky Mountains, cross two log bridges that are somewhat high above the creek, traverse through a series of boulders, and hike up steep stone staircases.
-You’ll be hiking alongside a steam and have the sounds of the creek as your soundtrack throughout your hike.
+You’ll be hiking alongside a stream and have the sounds of the creek as your soundtrack throughout your hike.
 Once you get to the top, you’ll see a sign advising you not to climb on the rocks (slippery when wet!) and perhaps notice a slight shift in temperature as you get closer to the base of the falls.
 It’s one last boulder climb and you’re at one of the most breathtaking waterfalls in the Great Smoky Mountains, Rasmey’s Cascades.

 What You Need: